Johann Jacob Lorentz1

 Citations

-Charles Morgan was born circa 1680 in Virginia.
-He married Sarah Alice Thornton, daughter of William Thornton and Elizabeth FitzHugh.
+Charles Morgan was born on 28 September 1680 in Farnham Parish, Old Rappahannock County, Virginia.2 He was the son of Anthony Morgan and Elizabeth (?)2 He married Alice Thornton, daughter of William Thornton and Elizabeth FitzHugh.
 He married Anne Duncan.1 He died in 1766 in Fauquier County, Virginia.1 His estate was probated on 22 September 1766 in Fauquier County, Virginia.1

 Children of Charles Morgan and Anne Duncan